he1nh/openshift-prometheus/README.md

 Since Prometheus needs the metric presented differently we will be using an *exporter*.
 Which will convert the *csv* data and present it in the Prometheus format in a */metrics* target.

-The username and password for accessing the *HAProxy* metrics are stored as *base64* encoded strings within (/objects/multi/exporter.yml).
+The username and password for accessing the *HAProxy* stats page are stored as *base64* encoded strings in the [object definition file](/objects/multi/exporter.yml).
 You will need to add the encoded password to the *Secret* section (top of the file) before continuing

 ```code